abhjtbhrli/Performance-Analysis-Automation/expected-pass-model.md

 **PRELUDE**

-In football, aggregate stats like pass completion percentage (or pass completion rate) offer very little detail and insight.
+In football, aggregate stats like pass completion percentage (or pass completion rate or pass accuracy) offer very little detail and insight.

 For example, a centre-back who plays 90% of his passes sideways to his partner centre-back as a means to keep possession and aid gradual build-up play is always going to rank high in the pass completion percentage metric.